ncatlab/nlab-content/pages/6/2/3/8/8326/content.md

 [[concrete general]]

-> {#1597} &#167;1597 Die Thesis der hier zu betrachtenden lautet: &#187;Die Kausalit&#228;t nach Gesetzen der Natur ist nicht die einzige, aus welcher die Erscheinungen der Welt insgesamt abgeleitet werden k&#246;nnen.
+> {#1597a} &#167;1597a Die Thesis der hier zu betrachtenden lautet: &#187;Die Kausalit&#228;t nach Gesetzen der Natur ist nicht die einzige, aus welcher die Erscheinungen der Welt insgesamt abgeleitet werden k&#246;nnen.
 Es ist noch eine Kausalit&#228;t durch Freiheit zu Erkl&#228;rung derselben anzunehmen notwendig.&#171;
 Die Antithesis: &#187;Es ist keine Freiheit, sondern alles in der Welt geschieht lediglich nach Gesetzen der Natur.&#171;

-> &#167;1597 The thesis of the antinomy here to be considered runs thus: Causality according to natural laws is not the sole causality from which the phenomena of the world can one and all be derived.
+> &#167;1597a The thesis of the antinomy here to be considered runs thus: Causality according to natural laws is not the sole causality from which the phenomena of the world can one and all be derived.
 For their explanation a causality through freedom must be assumed as well.
 The antithesis is: There is no freedom, but everything in the world happens solely according to natural laws.

-> Zum Beweise der Thesis soll n&#228;mlich zuerst angenommen werden, es gebe keine andere Kausalit&#228;t als nach Gesetzen der Natur, d. i. nach der Notwendigkeit des Mechanismus[441] &#252;berhaupt, den Chemismus mit eingeschlossen.
+> {#1597e} &#167;1597e Zum Beweise der Thesis soll n&#228;mlich zuerst angenommen werden, es gebe keine andere Kausalit&#228;t als nach Gesetzen der Natur, d. i. nach der Notwendigkeit des Mechanismus &#252;berhaupt, den Chemismus mit eingeschlossen.
 Dieser Satz widerspreche sich aber darum, weil das Gesetz der Natur gerade darin bestehe, da&#223; ohne hinreichend a priori bestimmte Ursache, welche somit eine absolute Spontaneit&#228;t in sich enthalte, nichts geschehe; &#8211; d.h. die der Thesis entgegengesetzte Annahme ist darum widersprechend, weil sie der Thesis widerspricht.

+> &#167;1597e Thus in order to prove the thesis we have first to assume that there is no other causality than that according to natural laws, that is, according to the necessity of mechanism in general, including chemism.
+This proposition w e find to be selfcontradictory, because we take natural law to consist just in this, that nothing happens without a cause sufficiently determined a priori, which cause therefore must contain an absolute spontaneity within itself; that is, the assumption opposed to the thesis is contradictory because it contradicts the thesis.

+In modern terminology this is the issue of choice of [[boundary conditions]] for the [[equations of motion]] that are taken as the laws of nature.

+[[David Hilbert]] has famoulsy reflected on the issue of bundary conditions for _Weltgesetze_ (today roughly: [[theory of everything|theories of everything]]) in view of the modern theory of [[gravity]] ([[general relativity]]) and has wondered whether imposing certain canonical boundary conditions (such as periodic boundary conditions in time) would lead to what he called "Hegelian physiscs" where the nature of the world follows from pure thought.
+This is reproduced in ([Sauer-Majer 09, p.
+417, 423](#SauerMajer09))

 ##### Der subjektive Zweck